valine-dev/yacs/README.md

 ## Loicense
 Oi mate!
 Got a loicense for that project Govna?
 Yes, and it is the best one.

-YACS is licensed under WTFTPL with NO WARRANTY.
+YACS is licensed under WTFPL with NO WARRANTY.

 <a href="http://www.wtfpl.net/"><img
        src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png"